-Regulators have cracked down on foreign car hire firms that don't disclose all their charges upfront, but watch out for other 'optional' fees.
+Regulators have cracked down on firms that don't disclose all their charges upfront, but watch out for other 'optional' fees.

-According to the Competitions and Market Authority (CMA), the 'big five' car rental firms - which include Avis Budget, Enterprise, Hertz, Sixt, and Europcar - now disclose all charges at the start of the booking process.
+Earlier this year, the Competitions and Market Authority (CMA) took steps to ensure the 'big five' car rental firms – which include Avis Budget, Enterprise, Hertz, Sixt, and Europcar – disclose all charges at the start of the booking process.

 However, the CMA's crackdown doesn't cover the many extra charges which could drive up the cost of a rental.